Topology of singular foliations of closed 1-forms on orbifolds: Preliminaries

 \section{Preliminaries}

 In this short section we briefly introduce the main notions and terminology that we will be using throughout the paper.
 We assume that the reader is familiar with the notion of Lie groupoid and the geometric/topological aspects underlying its structure \cite{dH,MoMr0}.
 Let $G\rr M$ be a Lie groupoid.
-The structural maps of $G$ are denoted by $(s,t,m,u,i)$ where $s,t:G\to M$ are the maps respectively indicating the source and target of the arrows, $m:G^{(2)}\to G$ stands for the partial composition of arrows, $u:M\to G$ is the unit map, and $i:G\to G$ is the map determined by the inversion of arrows, which sometime we shall denote by $u(x):=1_x$ for all $x\in M$.
+The structural maps of $G$ are denoted by $(s,t,m,u,i)$ where $s,t:G\to M$ are the maps respectively indicating the source and target of the arrows, $m:G^{(2)}\to G$ stands for the partial composition of arrows, $u:M\to G$ is the unit map which sometime we shall denote by $u(x):=1_x$ for all $x\in M$, and $i:G\to G$ is the map determined by the inversion of arrows.
+Here we are denoting by $G^{(2)}=\lbrace (g,h): s(g)=t(h)\rbrace\subseteq G\times G$ the manifold of composable arrows.
 The orbit space $M/G$ of $G\rr M$ is denoted by $X$ and the canonical orbit projection by $\pi:M\to X$.
+If $\mathcal{O}_x$ denotes the groupoid orbit through $x\in M$ then we shall often consider its normal bundle $\nu(\mathcal{O}_x)$ as the bundle whose fiber at $x$ is given by $\nu_x(\mathcal{O}_x)=T_xM/T_x\mathcal{O}_x$.

-We say that a Lie groupoid $G\rr M$ is \emph{proper} if the source/target map $(s,t):G\to M\times M$ is proper.
+We say that a Lie groupoid $G\rr M$ is a \emph{proper} if the source/target map $(s,t):G\to M\times M$ is proper.
 In this case, the groupoid orbits $\mathcal{O}_x$ are embedded in $M$, the isotropy groups $G_x$ are compact, and the orbit space $X$ is Hausdorff, second-countable, and paracompact \cite{dH}.
 Moreover, the orbit projection $\pi:M\to X$ is an open map.
 The Lie groupoid is said to be \emph{étale} if either $s$ or $t$ is a local diffeomorphism, meaning that $G$ and $M$ have the same dimension.
+In particular, the isotropies $G_x$ and the orbits $\mathcal{O}_x$ are discrete, so that $\nu_x(\mathcal{O}_x)=T_xM$.
 We use proper étale groupoids as orbifold atlases, so that we can think of an orbifold as being the orbit space of a Lie groupoid of this kind \cite{BX,Ler}.
 Such a point of view turns out to be quite useful when dealing with several geometric and algebraic notions concerning the structure of an orbifold, or even a singular orbit space in general.